Published Jun 07, 2024 · Updated Feb 20, 2026

 How do we create a supportive learning environment through assessment design?

 Inclusive assessment design accommodates varied strengths and backgrounds.
-Mix practical evaluations, project-based tasks, oral and written components, and use formative checkpoints with light-touch feedback.
+Combine practical evaluations with project-based tasks and a mix of oral and written components.
+Add formative checkpoints with light-touch feedback.
 Provide annotated exemplars, make accessibility a default, and incorporate peer feedback to deepen engagement.
 This design promotes a collaborative learning environment and strengthens attainment in lab-based and fieldwork settings.

 What practical changes should academic staff implement now?